zrllrz/zrllrz.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD candidate at the [HKU Musketeers Foundation Institute of Data Science](https://datascience.hku.hk), The University of Hong Kong, where I work under the supervision of Prof. Yanchao Yang.
+I'm a PhD candidate at the [HKU Musketeers Foundation Institute of Data Science](https://datascience.hku.hk), The University of Hong Kong, where I work under the supervision of Prof. Yanchao Yang and Prof. Yi Ma.
 My research lies at the intersection of **machine learning** and **robotics**, with a particular focus on enabling robots to learn complex manipulation skills from demonstrations.

 ## 🎓 Education